Federal mail laws: what businesses need to know

 Mail theft

-The U.S. Postal Service is plagued by mail theft, and incidents continue to rise.
-(In particular, mail theft of checks is surging, which is one of several reasons why digital check depositing services are beneficial.)
-But the takeaway is clear: All mail left sitting in letter boxes or another unattended mail receptacle awaiting a pick up is potentially at risk.
+The U.S. Postal Service is plagued by mail theft, and incidents continue to rise .
+(In particular, mail theft of checks is surging, which is one of several reasons why electronic check depositing services are beneficial.)
+But the takeaway is clear: all mail left sitting in letter boxes or another unattended mail receptacle is potentially at risk.

 While considered a lesser offense than mail fraud, the punishment for theft of mail is still steep with punishments of monetary fines and up to five years of jail time.